SINTEF/dlite/doc/documentation_contributors.md

 Guideline for contributing documentation
 ========================================
 The DLite documentation is written in Markdown.
 This include both the README files and documentation found in the `doc/` subdirectory.

 Common to both is that the text should be as easy and natural as possible to read from the terminal.
 Hence, the following recommendations should be followed:

-* Keep the maximum line length at 79 characters so that the source file easily can be viewed in a 80 character wide terminal.
+* Write one sentence per line, in order to get an easier to read output from `git diff`.

-* Write one sentence per line (while respecting the 79 character line length), in order to get an easier to read output from `git diff`.
+* For README files, use the underline style format for main and sub-headers.

-* Use the underline style format for main and sub-headers.
   For example, start a new page with

       Overview
       ========